 At the time of the report, subgroup data from the pivotal phase Ib/II trial (CARTITUDE-1) of cilta-cel was not available.
-In the phase I trial (LEGEND-2, Xi'an site) median PFS for the 17 patients with EMD was 8.1 months, compared with 19.9 months in the overall population.26 Additional subgroup data is presented in Table D3.8.
+In the Phase I trial (LEGEND-2, Xi'an site), as-treated median PFS for cilta-cel for patients with EMD was significantly lower (8.1 months) than for patients without EMD (25 months, p<0.001).68 Additional subgroup data is presented in Table D3.8.